yysyp/coding-case/springboot-jpa-demo/README.md

 ### zglj-gyjx
 ### There is a simple CRUD example using JPA: springboot-jpa-demo
+- Solution 1:
 - All Response should extends BaseSuccessResp.java
 - All Error follows throw:
   [XxxException] --extends--> [BaseErrorException] --has--> [CodeEnum] --has--> [1, httpCode; 2, code; 3, msg]
 - CustomGlobalExceptionHandler to convert BaseErrorException to BaseErrorResp.

+- Solution 2:
+- All Response should extends BaseSuccessResp.java
+- All Error follows throw:
+- Your customized Exception class i.e. [CustErrorException] with annotation ExceptionMapping to specify the error code, msg, httpStatus
 ---
 #### Run with docker:
 - Make sure you mvn rebuild the latest jar!!!